UKVeteran/Mechanical-Ventilation-Prediction/README.md

 # Future Work: Refining The Model

-## Adding More Dense Layers
+## Example 1: Adding More Dense Layers

 Epoch 164/200  <br>
 95/95 [==============================] - 24s 252ms/step - loss: 0.4476 - val_loss: 0.4716 - lr: 8.2890e-05

-## Changing The Optimizer: RMSprop Optimizer
+## Example 2: Changing The Optimizer: RMSprop Optimizer

 RMSprop is a gradient-based optimization technique used in training neural networks.
 It was proposed by the father of back-propagation, Geoffrey Hinton.
 Gradients of very complex functions like neural networks have a tendency to either vanish or explode as the data propagates through the function.
 RMSprop was developed